open-power/capiflash/README.md

 make test        #build only the test code make buildall    #build all the code
 ```
-*if all the code is built, "make install" then installs the objects as they are.
+*if all the code is built, then use "make installsb" to install your build objects to /opt/ibm/capikv/*.

 #### Targeting a specific platform or tuning - the "customrc" file